Event Center¶

 - All Events: Aggregates events from all sources;

-- Unrecovered Events: Displays events within the current workspace that have not been resolved in the last 48 hours (
+- Unrecovered Events: Displays events in the current workspace that have not been recovered in the last 48 hours (

-); - Change Events: Records operational activity events in Kubernetes clusters that deviate from expected patterns;
+df_status !=ok); - Change Events: Records operational activities in Kubernetes clusters that differ from expected patterns;

-- Intelligent Monitoring Events: Includes all events triggered by satisfying intelligent monitoring rules.
+- Intelligent Monitoring Events: Includes all events triggered by intelligent monitoring rules.

 Event Content¶

-Taking an event triggered by a monitor rule as an example, the event content is primarily based on the information filled out in Create Rule > Event Notification.
+Taking events triggered by monitor rules as an example, the event content is primarily based on the information filled in at Create > Event Notification.

-, and the event content contains the DQL query statement and variables.
-The system will generate and display the final results based on the actual monitored data.
+As shown below, the event title is defined as Log Detection - Multi-Index, and the event content includes a DQL query statement and variables.
+The system generates and displays the final results based on actual monitoring data.

 Event Fields¶